flabarga/iSTARMOD/README.md

 ---

-### ⚠️ IMPORTANT NOTES
+### ⚠️ IMPORTANT NOTE

 Results depend critically on:
 - reference star selection
-- spectral type matching
+- spectral type (then Teff) and metallicity matching
 - S/N and normalization quality

-Small variations may affect RMS and EW values.
+Small variations of spectral type matching and metallicity may affect RMS and EW values.

 ---